pnicto/CSF364-Assignment-2/md_docs/algorithm.md

 The time complexity for this problem can be calculated as follows:

 The number of sub-problems is \f$O(n^2)\f$ and evaluating the recurrence each of these problems takes \f$O(n)\f$ time.
 Hence, the total time complexity is \f$O(n^3)\f$.

+## Other Algorithms

+There are other dynamic programming solutions for this problem and they are more involved than the one discussed here.
+The algorithm implemented as part of this assignment does not focus on the energies of the pairs and hence is simpler.
+The other algorithms focus on the energies of the pairs.
+We list some of the algorithms here

+-   McCaskill's Algorithm
+-   Maximum Expected Accuracy (MEA) Algorithm

+## References

+-   Kleinberg, J., & Tardos, E. (2022).
+Algorithm Design (2nd ed.).
+Pearson.
+-   Raden, M., Mohamed, M. M., Ali, S. M., & Backofen, R. (2018).
+Interactive implementations of thermodynamics-based RNA structure and RNA-RNA interaction prediction approaches for example-driven teaching.
+PLOS Comput.
+Biol, 14(8), e1006341. doi:10.1371/journal.pcbi.1006341
+-   Raden, M., Ali, S. M., Alkhnbashi, O. S., Busch, A., Costa, F., Davis, J. A., … Backofen, R. (2018).
+Freiburg RNA tools: a central online resource for RNA-focused research and teaching.
+Nucleic Acids Research, 46(W1), W25–W29. doi:10.1093/nar/gky329
+-   Nussinov, R., Pieczenik, G., Griggs, J. R., & Kleitman, D. J. (1978).
+Algorithms for Loop Matchings.
+SIAM Journal on Applied Mathematics, 35(1), 68–82. doi:10.1137/0135006